scalable-analyses/pbtc/lab/code_gen/README.rst

 .. admonition:: Tasks

    1. Start implementing the ``generate`` function.
-Support only the single setting of an FP32 Neon microkernel that computes C+=AB for M=16, N=6, and K=1.
+Support only the single setting of an FP32 Neon microkernel that computes C+=AB for column-major matrices and M=16, N=6, and K=1.
       Return an appropriate error code if the parameters of the function differ from this setting.

    2. Add support for the ``k`` parameter by generating a K loop around the microkernel.